 Why We Recommend a 5-Gallon Betta Fish Tank?

 A lot of people wonder, “Is a 5-gallon tank enough for a betta?”
 Or they’ve heard bettas can live happily in small bowls.
 The truth?
-Those tiny bowls just don’t cut it.
+Those little bowls just aren’t good enough

-Bettas need room to swim, explore, and feel secure.
-They also need clean, stable water, which is much harder to maintain in small betta tanks.
-Anything under 5 gallons makes it challenging to control water quality, temperature, and overall health.
+Bettas need room to swim, explore and feel secure.
+They also need cleans and table water, which is much harder to maintain in small betta tanks.
+Anything under 5 gallons makes it challenging to control water quality, temperature and overall health.

 Almost all aquarium experts agree over the fact that the smallest recommended size for a betta fish is 5-gallon.
 There are several reasons behind this claim which we discuss below.